best places to live in Fort Myers Florida

 Insurance

 Insurance is the variable that surprises most buyers.
-Waterfront and flood-zone homes cost dramatically more to insure than inland homes.
 A $750K home on McGregor can have an insurance bill 3 to 4 times what a $750K home in Gateway has.
-If you’re underwriting a budget, get an actual insurance quote on the specific address before you submit an offer.
+Get an actual insurance quote on the specific address before you submit an offer.

 Property Taxes

-Property taxes are based on assessed value and are generally lower than what most relocation buyers from the Northeast or California are used to.
+Property taxes are generally lower than what most relocation buyers from the Northeast or California are used to.
 Florida’s lack of state income tax is the bigger deal, and it’s why so many people are leaving high-tax states for Southwest Florida in 2026.

 HOA Fees

-HOA fees range from zero in older non-gated neighborhoods to $800 to $1,500+ per month in gated golf communities with full amenities.
-Don’t underestimate this number.
+HOA fees range from zero in older non-gated neighborhoods to $800 to $1,500+ per month in gated golf communities.
 Over 30 years, an extra $1,000 a month in HOA is real money.

 The full breakdown is in cost of living in Fort Myers 2026.